 situated in the small town of Starks, Maine.
 Enjoy

-the coziness of living with six to eight happy sled
+the coziness of living with six to nine happy sled

 will be divided between two bedrooms and will be sharing